 The meaning of cacti (or cactuses) is used to indicate that there is more than one cactus present.
 Cacti follows the rules of Latin pluralization, while cactuses follows English grammatical rules.
 The prevalence of one form over the other can vary depending on the context; cacti may be more commonly used in scientific settings, while cactuses is also accepted in everyday language.

 This brief article explores the nomenclature of these two plural forms and provides plenty of examples to help you decide which version aligns with your preference.
 Keep reading to determine which form is your favorite!

 What Is the Plural Form of Cactus?
 Is It Cactuses or Cacti?

 Both cacti and cactuses are acceptable plural forms of the word cactus, and the choice between the two largely depends on personal preference.
 Cacti is the Latin plural of cactus, and it is often the more popular usage among English speakers.
 On the other hand, cactuses is the plural form that follows standard English grammatical rules.
 Dictionaries recognize both versions as correct, leaving it up to the individual to decide which form they prefer to use.

 The word cactus is a special case in that confusion often reigns over which is correct: cactuses vs. cacti.
 And the short answer is, both are correct.
 In fact, like many other names of plants, you can even use cactus as plural if you so choose.

-For example, fungus, like cactus, often becomes fungi (though funguses is just as good), but this is one of the few exceptions.
+Take fungus for example: while the plural fungi is commonly used, funguses is also perfectly acceptable.
+However, this pattern isn’t universal.
 Most English speakers don’t say campi instead of campuses, octopi instead of octopuses, stati instead of statuses, or viri instead of viruses.

 Though cacti has the edge, both forms are common in current news publications and blogs from throughout the English-speaking world—for example: